Science 2023

 S08 Wee Beasties

-Week: 4 Grades: 4 – 6
+Week: 6 Grades: 4 – 6

 Explore the hidden microscopic universe of Heldeberg Workshop.
 Through the use of microscopes, we will learn just how different things look under powerful magnification.
 There are thousands of different forms of microbial life in the wilderness.
 We will search the entire Workshop for as many of these “wee beasties” as we can find.
-We will figure out how to protect ourselves with pest control appleton wi from bad microbes that can harm us.
+We will figure out how to protect ourselves from bad microbes that can harm us.
 And we will experiment with other microbes to do fun things, like make yeast bread.
 We will also learn how microscopes can help us solve crimes and study molecules like DNA.

 Instructor: Dan Chaize